komsy/Sales-Order-Cron/README.md

 This is a Node Js windows cron.
-It's used to fetch order dat from online to local server.
-It's also has a second cron to query and send customer, product and salesman data to online for the app to query.
+It's listening to product scanned on EASY POS then displays the image at http://localhost:3000/display